roblanf/sarscov2phylo/tree_estimation.md

 p-AU    : p-value of approximately unbiased (AU) test (Shimodaira, 2002).

 ### Which model is best
+tl;dr GTR+G is the best balance of execution time and model fit; GTR+I+R3 is the best.

-This is challenging, because estimating lots of parameters along with 22K branch lengths is going to be really hard.
+This is challenging, because estimating lots of parameters along with 22K branch lengths is computationally very expensive.
 Nevertheless, it's worth it because if we can record the model parameters themselves, we can re-use these in later analyses since we don't expect them to change much as the trees change and the alignments grow (e.g. see above).

 *results will be updated soon*

+### Can tree search in IQ-TREE improve on the parsimony tree

+tl;dr not really

+If we really want the best tree, we better check some other trees too.
+So, using the parsimony tree as a starting tree, I tried two thing to improve the topology.

+IQ-TREE with `-fast` did not improve the topology.
+Perhaps not too surprising since -fast doesn't try very hard to get the best tree.

+IQ-TREE with `-nstop 10` (it keeps looking for trees until it doesn't find one for 10 iterations) only managed to improve the lnL by 11 units (to -127748), and took 3h to do so on 10 threads.
+This again suggests it is not making an appreciable difference to the topology.

+These results suggest that for SARS-CoV-2 parsimony tree topologies are hard to beat.

 ## Methods for estimating large trees